pepperpepperpepper/OpenAI-Whisper-AnySoftKeyboard/fix_plan.md

 # Neural suggestion quality – fix plan
 Last updated: December 8, 2025

+> Scope: neural/Presage quality only.
+The canonical project roadmap lives in `docs/newsoftkeyboard-refactor-plan.md`.

 ## Goal
 Restore sensible next‑word suggestions from the mixed‑case neural model (no “the the the”, no garbled tokens) without relying on duplicate filtering.